Makememo/MemoAI/README.md

 ![naAivRZTJeEwPdo](https://vip2.loli.io/2023/10/04/naAivRZTJeEwPdo.png)

-1. Copy YouTube link or podcast link (only the small universe is currently supported)
+1. Copy YouTube link or podcast link
 2. Paste into the Memo input box
-3. Click transcribe to start the conversion.
-In the process
+3. Click transcribe to start the conversion process.

 ### Local transcribe

-Memo local conversion supports MP4, MP3, AAC, M4A and other common audio and video formats, and there is no need to convert the format before uploading to text.
-Note that there are no special characters in the local conversion name, otherwise Memo cannot be read.
+MemoAI can transcribe local files in audio and video formats such as MP4, MP3, AAC, M4A, etc. without the need for conversion.
+Please note that the name of the file to be converted should not contain special characters, otherwise MemoAI will not recognize it.

 ## Transcribe